atmaneayoubdev/atmaneayoubdev/README.md

 Not demos.
 Not wrappers.
-Not notebook experiments.
+Not isolated models.

-I design end-to-end intelligent services where:
+I design intelligent services where:

 - Autonomy is bounded
 - Retrieval is measurable